FIN-034: Accounting Requirements for Equipment AssetsDate: 06/13/2011 Status: Final

 Government property should be segregated from University property.
 Since commingling cannot always be prevented, it is important that Government property be clearly identified and controlled by appropriate records.

-Fixed Assets Accounting Group is responsible for preparing and submitting both annual and final equipment reports.
-However, sponsor reporting may require equipment items not capitalized (i.e. Sensitive equipment or Supplies), for which PI’s will provide the required property detail to the Fixed Assets Accounting Group.
+Fixed Assets Accounting Group is responsible for year-end financial reporting of fixed assets, as well as submitting both annual and final equipment reports as required for sponsored programs.
+However, sponsor reporting may require equipment items not capitalized (i.e. Sensitive equipment or Supplies), for which the responsible party will provide the required property detail to the Fixed Assets Accounting Group.

 For Government-furnished equipment there may be additional reporting requirements.
 Federal regulations require the annual submission of reports for contracts with agencies such as the Department of Defense and NASA.
 These reports are to reflect the total equipment inventory cost values (not detailed listing of each piece of equipment) recorded through September 30 (the end of the federal fiscal year), and are due no later than October 31 of the same year.
 Additionally, there are many other Governmental agencies as well as other sponsors who maintain ownership of any equipment purchased by University or furnished to University and require similar reports.

 Federal regulations also require the submission of final, or close-out inventories.
-These close-out inventories are due to the Government sponsoring agency within 90 days of the grant or contract expiration date.
-OSP must notify the Fixed Assets Accounting Group promptly upon a contract or grant expiration where a property report is required.
+These close-out inventories are due to the Government sponsoring agency within 90 days of the sponsored program expiration date.
+OSP must notify the Fixed Assets Accounting Group promptly upon a sponsored program expiration where a property report is required.

 The Fixed Assets Accounting Group is responsible for preparing and submitting both annual and final equipment reports.
-However, sponsor reporting may require equipment items not capitalized (i.e. Sensitive equipment or Supplies), for which PI’s will provide the required property detail to the Fixed Assets Accounting Group.
+However, sponsor reporting may require equipment items not capitalized (i.e. Sensitive equipment or Supplies), for which Private Investigators (PIs) will provide the required property detail to the Fixed Assets Accounting Group.

 - Sponsored equipment must be coordinated with the Office of Sponsored Programs.